realmq/realmq-website/content/docs/web-sdk/index.md

 * **{channel}/message**
 * **message-sent**

-Lets register an event handler with `realmq.rtm.on`:
+Let's register an event handler with `realmq.rtm.on`:

 ```js
 function onConnect() {}